eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 It returns a set of EDR entries holding meta-data including:
 - `transferProcessId`: The ID of the [Transfer Process](06_transferprocesses.md) that was implicitly initiated by the POST `/v3/edrs` request.
-- `agreementId`: The ID of the agreement that the two EDCs have made in the [Contract Negotiation](05_contractnegotiations.md) phase of their EDR-interaction.
+- `agreementId`: The ID of the agreement that the two connectors have made in the [Contract Negotiation](05_contractnegotiations.md) phase of their EDR-interaction.
 - `providerId`: The ID of the provider.
 - `assetId`: The ID of the asset.